Wearing a suit doesn’t make you immune to peer pressure

 The reason for this reminder is that we4 often abstract ‘People who use our products’ in to the much easier and less clunky term ‘users’.
 And yes, while this is done for reasons of convenience rather than anything nefarious, it can still lead to us forgetting that there is a real person at the sharp end of the decisions we make.

 At this stage, it becomes very easy to believe your assumptions are actually facts.
 Assumptions in and of themselves are not objectively good, or bad, but they do need validating.
-It’s a very helpful shortcut to jump over validation, especially if you already – sincerely – believe you know the result.6 It’s exactly here that our biases can wreak havoc, and do serious damage.
+It’s a very helpful shortcut to jump over validation, especially if you already – sincerely – believe you know the result.6 It’s exactly here where our biases can wreak havoc, and do serious damage.

 You may know that I’ve been involved with Gateshead Foodbank since 2018 in various roles, and/or that for the last 18 months or so I’ve been spending a lot more time there as part of a career break.7 A year ago, I was invited on to the Board of Trustees, with a focus on Data/IT, and to support efforts in reshaping the charity so that we can continue to support those who need us, for as long as we are needed.